Joan Metge: Honours and awards

 Metge was appointed a Dame Commander of the Order of the British Empire in the 1987 Queen's Birthday Honours, for services to anthropology.
 In 1990, she received the New Zealand 1990 Commemoration Medal.
 She was awarded the Royal Society of New Zealand's Te Rangi Hiroa Medal for her research in the social sciences in 1997.
 In 2001, the University of Auckland awarded Metge an honorary LittD degree.
 In 2006 she received the Asia-Pacific Mediation Forum Peace Prize in Suva, Fiji.
 In 2017, Metge was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 Dame Joan Metge Medal

-In recognition of Metge's contribution to social sciences, the Royal Society of New Zealand established the Dame Joan Metge Medal in 2006, which is awarded every two years to a New Zealand social scientist for excellence in teaching, research and/or other activities contributing to capacity building and beneficial relationships between research participants.
+In recognition of Metge's contribution to social sciences, the Royal Society of New Zealand established the Dame Joan Metge Medal in 2006.
+The medal is awarded every two years to a New Zealand social scientist for excellence in teaching, research and/or other activities contributing to capacity building and beneficial relationships between research participants.
+Since 2017, the medal has been referred to as the Metge Medal.

-The Dame Joan Metge Medal was first awarded in 2008 and recipients of the medal have been: